 Other Tests

-Endocrine disorders are common in patients with brain tumors, and such disorders may be affected by treatment.
-Evaluation of hypothalamic, pituitary, adrenal, and thyroid function is recommended for patients who report decreased well-being or quality of life.
-Long-term monitoring of the hypothalamic-pituitary-adrenal axis may be considered if a patient received radiation therapy.
-Careful monitoring of the effects of steroid therapy, including monitoring for adrenal insufficiency for patients being weaned off of long-term steroid therapy, is recommended.
+Endocrine disorders commonly occur in patients with brain tumors, and such disorders may be affected by treatment.
+Evaluation of adrenal, hypothalamic, pituitary, and thyroid function is recommended for patients who report decreased quality of life.
+Long-term monitoring of the hypothalamic-pituitary-adrenal axis may be appropriate in patients who were treated with radiation.
+Monitoring of the effects of steroid therapy, including monitoring for adrenal insufficiency if a patient is being weaned off of long-term steroid therapy, is recommended.

 ARUP Laboratory Tests